Ryandonofrio3/opengrep/README.md

 # General concept search
 osgrep "API rate limiting logic"

-# Deep dive (show more matches per file)
-osgrep "error handling" --per-file 5

 # Just give me the files
 osgrep "user validation" --compact
 ```

 ### `osgrep index`

 Manually indexes the repository.
-Useful if you want to pre-warm the cache or if you've made massive changes outside of the editor.
+Useful if you want to pre-warm the cache or if you've made large changes outside of the editor.

 - Respects `.gitignore` and `.osgrepignore` (see [Configuration](#ignoring-files) section).
 - **Smart Indexing:** Only embeds code and config files.
 Skips binaries, lockfiles, and minified assets.